smsajid/smsajid/README.md

 - 👋 Hi, I’m @smsajid
 - 👀 I’m interested in distributed computing, microservices, Kubernetes and Java
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Operator SDK
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my pet project on distributed micro frontend framework
 - 📫 How to reach me ...

 <!---